alisoltani/UdacityCarND-Project4/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 50 through 93 in `lanedetection.py`).
-I use the Sobel transform (in the x dimension), the r channel in the rgb and the s channel in hls.
+I use the Sobel transform (in the x dimension), the b channel in the lab for yellow and v channel in LUV for white.
 Here's an example of my output for this step.

 ![alt text][image4]
 First image is from the Sobel transform, second from the s channel, third from r channel, and last is the combined.